mkalkbrenner/HVClientLibPHP/README.md

 you have to ensure that HVRawConnectorPHP and all it's dependencies are installed.

-As soon as available, the latest stable version of HVClientLibPHP could be easily installed by pear.
-In that case all it's dependencies will be installed
+The latest stable version of HVClientLibPHP could be easily installed by pear.
-automatically:
+In that case all it's dependencies will be installed automatically:

     pear channel-discover pear.biologis.com
     pear channel-discover pear.querypath.org
-    pear install biologis/HVClientLib
+    pear install biologis/HVClient

 This method will install HVClientLib as a library, but without the available demo application.